macius702/Gielda-dyzurowa/README.md

 ### Todo

-1. Remove unnmecessary code
+FAILED Publish duty vacancy in Kotlin - don't drag specialtyviewmodel  everywhere, specialties list is enough Also the SpecialtyDropdownMenu is awful

-2. Format
+Test for Register in Kotlin

-3. Missing Fields - price, hour?
+3. Missing Fields - price PLN, hour, specialty enum ?
 4. Look and feel
 5. Swagger
 6. showDatePicker is twice